Updated July 3, 2023

-- Dividends on preferred shares are not ensured.
-If a company runs into financial trouble, preferred dividends may be lowered or discontinued.
+- Dividends on preferred shares are not under any guarantee.
+If a company runs into financial trouble, preferred dividends may get low or discontinued.

 Preferred Shares vs. Common Stocks

 - Preferred shares and common shares are both issued by companies to raise capital.
-In the case of common shares, there are voting rights assigned to shares.
+In the case of common shares, there are voting rights.
 So common shareholders will take part in the decision-making process of the company.
 These voting rights are lacking in the preferred share of the company.

 - There is a fixed percentage of dividend payment for preferred shares.
 In the case of common shares, the dividend payment is optional.

-- Common stock often participates in capital appreciation (or depreciation) to a greater extent than preferred stock.
+- Common stock often participates in capital appreciation (or depreciation) more than preferred stock.
 The continuous cash dividends that owners receive make up a preferred stock’s intrinsic value.
 On the other side, it is more challenging to evaluate a common stock.